wriley/DayZBanditAI/README.md

 - DZAI is designed to be compatible with every publicly-available DayZ Mod.
 At present time no DayZ mods are known to have issues with DZAI.

+<b>Fully-supported DayZ Mods:</b>

+- DZAI is constantly updated for compatibility with these DayZ mods: DayZ 1.7.7.1+, DayZ Celle 1.9+, DayZ Epoch 1.0.1.5+, DayZ Hunting Grounds 1.0.1+, DayZ Overwatch 0.2.0+.
+- Note: Namalsk 0.75 is planned to be supported but untested at time of writing.

 <b>Partially-supported DayZ Mods:</b>

 - DZAI is not constantly updated for these maps/mods in particular but they should still be compatible.
-- This list includes the following maps/mods: Fallujah, Isla Duala, Oring, Panthera, Sahrani, Takistan, Taviana, Utes, Zargabad.
+- This list includes the following maps/mods: DayZ 2017, DayZ 2017 Namalsk, DayZ Civilian, DayZ Fallujah, DayZ Isladuala, DayZ Lingor 1.3, DayZ Oring, DayZ Panthera, DayZ Sahrani, DayZ Taviana (all versions), DayZ Utes.

 <b>Unsupported DayZ Mods:</b>

 - This section will be updated once issues with any DayZ mods are known.

 Installation Instructions:
 ============